Paperback, 40 pages, 8 1/2 x 11 inches

 A partial, preliminary version is here for download.
 This version is from 7-31-22.
 But the eBook/paperback versions published in September have much more information.

 And here is a draft submission for the Massachusetts State Cultural Resource Information System (MACRIS), although it seems it will not appear there because it goes beyond the scope of the form.
 It incorporates most of an early version of the bibliography.
 It highlights that Scituate's North River marshes occupy almost 2,000 acres, a huge portion of the town's remaining open space.

-In addition, my fellow historian and author, Jim Glinski, has an excellent discussion of ditches at the NSRWA website, here.
+In addition, my fellow historian and author, Jim Glinski, has an excellent discussion of ditches, published at the NSRWA website.
+Part 1 is available here, and Part 2 here.
 It kindly mentions my new book.

 Available now at

 747 Chief Justice Cushing Hwy